frovedis/frovedis/doc/manual/python/ml/logistic_regression.md

     Intercept:: 60.7742
     Threshold:: 0.5

+This output will be visible on server side.
 It displays the weights, intercept, etc. values on the trained model which is currently present on the server.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.